Take initiative and push yourself harder. DON’T BE LAZY.

 Your classmates and I will help you get paid to do a job you love.
 Treat this class as a professional environment.
 People are watching the way you behave.
 If you act right, it will help you for years to come.
 If you’re a jerk, people won’t help you succeed.

 Never ask me (or anyone else) anything you can easily find on Google like event details, addresses, contact info, hours of operation, etc.

 It’s super rude to waste people’s time because you’re too lazy to check your own phone.

 Subscribe to the Zimmerman School Digital Network at USF on YouTube.
 Watch the videos, like, share and tag.
 Helping your classmates = good karma.
 Want views and likes on your own videos?
-Start by supporting your classmates and soon you’re analytics will grow organically.
+Start by supporting your classmates and soon your analytics will grow organically.

-- Kill it on all of the photography/videography basicslike the rule of thirds.
-Don’t ever accidentally backlight an interview.
+Kill it on all of the photography/videography basicslike the rule of thirds.
+Don’t ever accidentally over backlight an interview.
 Don’t shoot in the shadow of a tree.
-Shoot an extreme ratio of extreme close-ups.
+Shoot an extreme number of extreme close-ups.

 Try out digital media apps that make it more efficient to create cool videos, images and graphics.